 - Unreasonable behaviour

-- Separation of two years and consent by the other party
+- Separation for a period of two years with the consent of the other party

 How much does a divorce cost?